ayushjn20/dunner-wiki/Introduction-to-Dunner.md

     - `$BUILD_DIR`:/app
 ```

-Running `dunner do release` from command-line will now run the release task inside Docker container, using `ubuntu:latest` image.
+Running `dunner do release` from command-line will now run the release task inside a Docker container, using `ubuntu:latest` image.

 ## Why use Dunner?
 * Automate repeated tasks of spinning up a container, running commands and closing it